-“Working parents need to know that their children are safe and secure so they can give their full attention to their jobs,” said Michelle L. Corey, BBB president and CEO in St. Louis.
+“Working parents need to know that their children are safe and secure so they can give their full attention to their jobs,” said Michael Coil, BBB president and CEO.
 “Finding good day care can be time-consuming, but the BBB has tips that can make the job a little easier.”

 Parents need to determine first what kind of care they need: Full or part-time, in-home or facility-based.
 Consider the location in relation to your home and work, the hours, cost and educational opportunities for the children.

 Recommendations from family or friends can be helpful, and government agencies or industry organizations also can be a source of information.
 United 4 Children